pascalpp/backbone-marionette-overview/presentation.md

 [reveal]

 - When something happens, objects `trigger` events
-- Other objects `listenTo` those events with event handlers
+- Objects `listenTo` events with event handlers
 - Objects `stopListening` when they’re destroyed

 Events names typically take the form of `verb` or `verb:subject`.